pnp/script-samples/scripts/spo-add-site-design-with-custom-list/README.md

 plugin: add-to-gallery
 ---

-# Create and add site design to sharepoint site with site columns, content type.
+# Create and add site design to SharePoint site with site columns, content type.

 ## Summary

-This script will create site design with diffrent column types.
+This script will create site design with different column types.
  - Sets regional settings
  - Creates custom content type
  - Adds new fields to new content type